 Can you go to work when you are supposed to take sick leave in Germany?

 This happened to my colleague.
 He felt fine again in the second week so he went to work.
-The sick note he provided to HR indicated that the sick leave should be two weeks though.
+The sick note provided to his HR indicated that the sick leave should be two weeks though.
 This actually created a lot of hassles for him, because HR wanted him to go back to the doctor and change the sick note from two weeks to one week.

 The reason is that if something happened to him at work during the second week, the insurance might not cover since he was supposed to stay home according to the doctor.
 In the end, it was a lot of hassles for him to go back to the doctor and explain the situation and get the administrative work done.